makzan/LearnJS/readme.md

 	    pos:
 	      x: 40
 	      'y': 30
-	    content:
+	    content: |
-	    >
-	      # Title
+	      # Slide Title
 	      so, now what?

 	      now we can have **markdown**, right? **yes, right, and _great_!!**

 	      What's more?
 Let's add a link to [42games]

 	      And bullets too.

 	      ### What is Flash?

 	      * It is an animation tool
 	      * It is a game
 	      * It is an iOS app
 	      * None of these.

 	        [42games]: http://42games.net "Company behinds LearnJS"

 	  - type: image
 	    pos:
 	      x: 0